If you need to get visas for your family to visit or stay with you in the UK while you're studying, this information will help you with how to apply.

 Documents dependants must provide

-Your family will be making either an entry clearance (applying for your visa at a UK embassy/consulate abroad) or visa extension (extending your dependant visa from within the UK) application with following documents:
+Your family will be making either an entry clearance (applying for your visa at a UK embassy/consulate abroad) or visa extension (extending your dependant visa from within the UK) application with the following documents:

 Application form